 Establishing a configuration management process across the enterprise allows you to break silos when decisions are made that involve enterprise architecture, systems management, and IT security.
 Using a common repository for configuration data enables you to reduce the effort required to gather and maintain quality data from multiple sources, agree on data formats, and speak common languages.

-Leveraging a comprehensive data center discovery and dependency mapping solution also helps reduce implementation complexity.
-This drives requirements for such solutions to be scalable, secured through industry certifications (e.g. FIPS140-2, Common Criteria), and able to integrate with security tools (e.g. PAM such as CyberArk, portals such as BMC Threat Director, SIEM, etc).
+Leveraging a comprehensive heterogenous cloud discovery and dependency mapping solution also helps reduce implementation complexity.
+This drives requirements for such solutions to address hybrid and multi-cloud deployments, be scalable, secured through industry certifications (e.g. FIPS140-2, Common Criteria), and able to integrate with security tools (e.g. PAM such as CyberArk, portals such as BMC Threat Director, SIEM, etc).

 I have seen many implementations come to faster success via a close partnership between the configuration management team and the IT security group who provide access authorizations.
 This is made possible by prioritizing the benefits of relying on trusted and up-to-date data over the risks of giving such access rights.